jbprek/jpa-works/relationship-examples/rel_one2one_bi/README.md

 Equivalent SQL schema
 =====================

-Same as OneToOne unidirectional, Fetching employee from parking lot uses a SQL JOIN operation under the hood
+Same as OneToOne unidirectional, Fetching person from parking lot uses a SQL JOIN operation under the hood